-The first change necessary is to devise a method for transporting and storing security label data on NFSv4 file objects.
+First we provide a method for transporting and storing security label data on NFSv4 file objects.
 Security labels have several semantics that are met by NFSv4 recommended attributes such as the ability to set the label value upon object creation.
 Access control on these attributes are done through a combination of two mechanisms.
 As with other recommended attributes on file objects the usual DAC checks (ACLs and permission bits) will be performed to ensure that proper file ownership is enforced.
 In addition a MAC system MAY be employed on the client, server, or both to enforce additional policy on what subjects may modify security label information.

-The second change is to provide methods for the client to determine if the security label has changed.
-A client which needs to know if a label is going to change SHOULD request a delegation on that file.
-In order to change the security label, the server will have to recall all delegations.
-This will inform the client of the change.
+Second, we describe a method for the client to determine if an NFSv4 file object security label has changed.
+A client which needs to know if a label on a file or set of files is going to change SHOULD request a delegation on each labeled file.
+In order to change such a security label, the server will have to recall delegations on any file affected by the label change, so informing clients of the label change.

-An additional useful change would be modification to the RPC layer used in NFSv4 to allow RPC calls to carry security labels.
-Such modifications are outside the scope of this document (see [rpcsec_gssv3]).
+An additional useful feature would be modification to the RPC layer used by NFSv4 to allow RPC calls to carry security labels and enable full mode enforcement as described in Section 9.6.1.
+Such modifications are outside the scope of this document (see $[\underline{rpcsec_gssv3}]$).